David Simmons (rugby league): Penrith Panthers

 Simmons entered the Penrith Panthers camp in 2010 with high expectations to be a new attacking weapon for the team, but once again Simmons injured his left shoulder in the trial match which resulted in him being sidelined until round 14.
 Simmons was finally able to represent Penrith in Round 15 of the NSW Cup, playing for the Windsor Wolves.

 Simmons made his Penrith first grade debut against St. George Illawarra in round 17 of the 2010 NRL season scoring a try in Penrith's victory.

 In 2011, Simmons became a regular first grader for the Penrith Panthers, playing mostly left wing, though occasionally filled in the fullback position.
-Simmons played 23 games and was Penrith's to try scorer with Lachlan Coote, scoring 12 tries.
+Simmons played 23 games and was Penrith's top try scorer with Lachlan Coote, scoring 12 tries.

 Simmons played 16 games for the Penrith Panthers in 2012, but only scored two tries.

 Simmons finished the 2013 NRL season as the leagues equal leading try scorer for the regular season, having crossed for 19 tries for the Penrith club.
 He shared the award with David Williams of the Manly-Warringah Sea Eagles and James McManus of the Newcastle Knights.